rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 ### Shaped

 Shaped recipes are when the ingredients need to be in the right shape or pattern to work.
-In the below example, the fragments need to be in a chair-like pattern for the craft to work.
+In the example below, the fragments need to be in a chair-like pattern for the craft to work.

 ```lua